The Ultimate 7 Days Jordan Road Trip Itinerary

 38 KM - 45 MINUTES

-On the first day, you arrive at the airport of Amman, where you can pick up your rental car, which goes super smoothly.
-You don’t have to worry about anything because Jordan Nomads arranges everything for you!
+On the first day, we arrived at the airport of Amman, where we could pick up our rental car, which went super smoothly.
+We didn’t have to worry about anything because everything was arranged by Jordan Nomads!

-This is the start of an amazing adventure.
-During the ride from the airport to the hotel in Amman, you will immediately be flooded with impressions of this amazing country: lights, sounds, colors and smells, even this ‘short’ ride captivated us.
+It was the start of an amazing adventure.
+During the ride from the airport to the hotel in Amman, we were immediately flooded with impressions of this amazing country: lights, sounds, colors, and smells, even this ‘short’ ride captivated us.

 Right after check-in, we dove into the city and looked for a nice place to eat.
 There is plenty of choice!